basho/basho_docs/content/riak/kv/2.1.3/configuring/strong-consistency.md

 Item | Meaning
 :----|:-------
-`Enabled` | Whether the consensus subsystem is enabled on the current node, i.e. whether the `strong_consistency` parameter in <code><a href="/ops/advanced/configs/configuration-files#Strong-Consistency">riak.conf</a></code> has been set to `on`.
+`Enabled` | Whether the consensus subsystem is enabled on the current node, i.e. whether the `strong_consistency` parameter in [`riak.conf`][config reference#strong-cons] has been set to `on`.
 If this reads `off` and you wish to enable strong consistency, see our documentation on <a href="/ops/advanced/strong-consistency#Enabling-Strong-Consistency">enabling strong consistency</a>.
 `Active` | Whether the consensus subsystem is active, i.e. whether there are enough nodes in the cluster to use strong consistency, which requires at least three nodes.
 `Ring Ready` | If `true`, then all of the [vnodes][glossary vnode] in the cluster have seen the current <a href="/theory/concepts/clusters#The-Ring">ring</a>, which means that the strong consistency subsystem can be used; if `false`, then the system is not yet ready.
 If you have recently added or removed one or more nodes to/from the cluster, it may take some time for `Ring Ready` to change.
 `Validation` | This will display `strong` if the `tree_validation` setting in <code><a href="/ops/advanced/configs/configuration-files#Strong-Consistency">riak.conf</a></code> has been set to `on` and `weak` if set to `off`.